blab/cartography/docs/index.md

 <br>
 The similarity matrix was transformed for plotting by using 4 different dimensionality reduction techniques ordered by algorithmic complexity:
 <ul>
-<li> PCA (scikit-Learn)
+<li> PCA (scikit-Learn)</li>
-<li> MDS (scikit-Learn)
+<li> MDS (scikit-Learn)</li>
-<li> t-SNE (scikit-Learn)
+<li> t-SNE (scikit-Learn)</li>
-<li> UMAP (umap-Learn)
+<li> UMAP (umap-Learn)</li>
 </ul>
 This data was then made into a distance matrix, with each genome’s distance from another in the reduced space was plotted against the pairwise distance between the two genomes, and by using the numpy method triu_indices, which only stores values of the matrix’s upper triangle (as distance matrices are symmetrical on the diagonal), the amount of data was reduced.
 <br>
 Each reduction was then compared with each other in 2 different ways:
 <ol>
-<li> Pairwise vs euclidean distance scatterplot with the Pearson's Coefficient as the common metric
+<li> Pairwise vs euclidean distance scatterplot with the Pearson's Coefficient as the common metric</li>
 <ul>
-<li>This reveals patterns in reductions including local versus global recapitulation, effectiveness of technique at preserving accurate distances, and how clustered the data appears
+<li>This reveals patterns in reductions including local versus global recapitulation, effectiveness of technique at preserving accurate distances, and how clustered the data appears.</li>
 </ul>
-<li> Between vs Within clade distance boxplots, with the ratio of between clade distance and within clade distance used as the common metric
+<li> Between vs Within clade distance boxplots, with the ratio of between clade distance and within clade distance used as the common metric</li>
 <ul>
-<li>This reveals patterns concerning how spaced out the clusters are from each other, how well the technique clusters data accurately, and how each technique deals with outliers.
+<li>This reveals patterns concerning how spaced out the clusters are from each other, how well the technique clusters data accurately, and how each technique deals with outliers.</li>
 </ul>
 </ol>